 All students who in enroll in DSRT 999 are considered eligible for insurance and must enroll or waive the student insurance.
 If you are finishing your thesis submission, you can enroll in the course DSRT 999.
 This course code will allow you to remain an active student in the system, allowing you to be eligible for insurance.
 The cost of the course is $100.
 If you are finishing your thesis, and do NOT enroll in DSRT 999, you will NOT be eligible to enroll in insurance through Aetna Student Health if you also withdraw from Rice before the 31st day from the policy start date (fall - 8/31; spring - 1/31).

 However, if you enrolled in Annual coverage and you are finishing your thesis submission in the Spring, you will not need to enroll in this course.
 Your annual plan will remain active for the full policy year.
 For questions about enrolling in the course code, please contact the Office of Graduate and Postdoctoral Studies.

 - Can I continue my current coverage plan after I graduate or if I am taking a Leave of Absence?

 Students will maintain coverage through the termination date of the policy in which they enrolled.
-Please note that the Aetna Student Health Insurance plan no longer offers a Continuation Plan, similar to COBRA.
+Please note that the Aetna Student Health Insurance plan does NOT offer a Continuation Plan, similar to Cobra.

 All customer Service inquiries, including Provider network questions, should be directed to Aetna Student Health by calling 1-877-375-7908 or emailing Customer Service.